sxzz/tsdown/docs/index.md

 features:
   - title: Speed of Rust
     details: |
-      tsdown is based on Rolldown, which handles tens of thousands of modules without breaking a sweat
+      tsdown is powered on Rolldown, which handles tens of thousands of modules without breaking a sweat
   - title: Easy to use
     details: |
       tsdown preconfigures everything you need to get started, so you can focus on writing code